LABORA-INF-UFG/nonrtric-rapp-helloworld-policy/README.md

-# Hello World rApp in Python
+# Hello World Policy rApp in Python
-This repository contains open-source code for a prototype python xAPP for Non Real-time RAN Intelligent Controller.
+This repository contains open-source code for a prototype python rAPP for Non Real-time RAN Intelligent Controller.

 This rAPP aims to provide a basic implementation of:
 1. rApp Catalogue: Interactions with rApp catalog to register and unregister the rApp.